The Janitor Who Taught the Surgeons

 “Clamp there.
 Yes, now tie it off.”

-And yet the medical journals insisted on listing only Blalock and Taussig.
+Of course, the medical journals insisted on listing only Blalock and Taussig.

-Thomas’s name didn’t appear.
+Thomas’s name never appeared.

 The story gets under my skin because I can feel the tension in it.